yogthos/mastodon-bot/README.md

             :visibility "unlisted"
             ;; optional limit for the post length :max-post-length 300
-            ;; optional flag specifying wether the name of the account ;; will be appended in the post, defaults to false :append-screen-name? false
             ;; optionally try to resolve URLs in posts to skip URL shorteners ;; defaults to false
             :resolve-urls? true